Skip to main content

 The Labor-Management Reporting and Disclosure Act (LMDA) of 1959, which is commonly known as the Landrum-Griffin Act, protects the rights of union members to nominate and vote for candidates for union office, to attend union meetings, and to participate in the deliberation of union business.
 With respect to union elections, the Landrum-Griffin Act establishes the maximum length of office for a union officer, guarantees members in good standing the right to vote and specifically prohibits the use of union or company funds to promote the candidacy of any person running for union office.

-Every union is required by the Act to incorporate these election safeguards into its constitution bylaws.
+Every union is required by the Act to incorporate these election safeguards into its constitution and bylaws.
 If a violation of the constitution is alleged, a member can seek to enforce the union’s duties through the union’s constitution and bylaws internal dispute resolution procedures and, if still unresolved after exhausting that process, through the Department of Labor.

 The purpose of this handbook is to provide a quick reference guide for candidates and campaign workers about the rules in AFA-CWA’s Constitution & Bylaws for Local Council elections.
 It is not intended to supplant the actual constitutional language.
 References are provided throughout this handbook for your convenience in locating exact language for Local Council elections in AFA-CWA’s Constitution & Bylaws.